“..whom we invite to see us crowned at Scone“…. Macbeth

 In April 1951 the police received a tip-off and the Stone was found on the site of the High Altar at Arbroath Abbey where in 1320 the assertion of Scottish nationhood was made in the Declaration of Arbroath.
 The Stone was returned to Westminster Abbey in February 1952.” (wikipedia) England decided to give it back in 1996 and it now resides in Edinburgh Castle.
 Scotland remains deeply divided on the issue of Independence.

-The grounds of the Palace are very beautiful and interesting to me, the mighty and majestic Douglas Fir trees that are native to North America from British Columbia down to central California, were named after Scottish Botanist David Douglas.
+The grounds of the Palace are very beautiful and interesting to me.
+Many don’t know that the mighty and majestic Douglas Fir trees that are native to North America from British Columbia down to central California, were named after Scottish Botanist David Douglas.
 They were imported by him from the Pacific Northwest to the Scone palace grounds where they have thrived.